rubicundheart/crux-ansata/user/pages/07.events/_events/resume.md

           info: <a href="https://goo.gl/maps/8mqptWoY6gn" target="_blank">305 S Kipling St, Lakewood, CO</a>
           date: Fourth Sunday of the month, 3pm - 5pm
           description:  This presentation is welcome to the public.
 Class is $20 for non-members, $10 for members.
 3pm arrival with a 3:30pm start time.
-        - title: Women's Discussion Group
-          info: <a href="https://goo.gl/maps/8mqptWoY6gn" target="_blank">305 S Kipling St, Lakewood, CO</a>
-          date: First & Third Monday of the month, 7pm - 9pm
-          description: This group is open to initiates and non-initiates, advanced magicians and magi-curious individuals, who are looking to connect with other women as well as gaining a deeper connection with yourself.
-We’ll provide a sacred space to engage with each other (and a variety of teas and snacks!), but we truly want to help facilitate whatever path the group wants to pursue.</p><p>Participation is open to all female folk—trans, cis, and gender non-conforming—regardless of their race, ethnic origin, age, sexual orientation, religion, disability, economic circumstance, or physical appearance.
-Crux Ansata is committed to providing an inclusive environment for all of our community members and to oppose ideas and doctrines–whether religious, political, philosophical, or pseudo-scientific–that tend toward the enslavement of the human spirit, which indwells “every man, every woman, and every intermediately-sexed individual.”</p>A $5 donation is suggested for non-members.

 ---